decode(); deploy(); disrupt();

 Who Teaches the Machine: How Grail is Decentralizing the Most Consequential Phase of AI Development

-Browse by topic →The Philosophy of the Rupture
+The Philosophy of the Rupture

 In 1989, Francis Fukuyama declared that liberal democracy had won, that history, understood as ideological struggle, was over.
 Thirty-seven years later, Jonathan Rauch argues in The Atlantic that America has a fascist president, while Mark Carney tells Davos that the rules-based international order is finished.
 Both are describing the same phenomenon from different angles: the collapse of an endpoint that was never as stable as advertised.